Gambling systems explained

 29 units loss

-Unbeatable - in theory
+Unbeatable - but only in theory

 As any number of systems sellers and players' forum users will tell you, the Martingale can't fail.
 And our tests show that, as long as your sequence ends on a win, the Martingale gambling system will always return a profit.